CAR-T cell potency testing with tumour spheroids

 Testing the potency of chimeric antigen receptor T (CAR-T) cells using in vitro 3D cell culture models represents a significant advancement in preclinical evaluation methodologies.
 Traditional 2D monolayer cultures, while informative, fail to recapitulate the complex tumor microenvironment present in vivo.
 Conversely, 3D cell culture models, such as spheroids, organoids, and scaffold-based systems, provide a more physiologically relevant platform that closely mimics the cellular architecture, heterogeneity, and dynamic interactions within the tumor milieu.

-Multiple standardized spheroids per well with SP5D plates
+Multiple spheroid replicates per well with SP5D plates

 Gelacell nanofiber scaffolds in various materials and multiwell formats